-The Virtual Learning Environment (VLE) now known as Minerva is a content platform for curating your module materials, managing electronic grading processes and interactivity, and it provides the supported, common interface required by the University's Blended Learning Strategy.
+The University of Leeds Virtual Learning Environment (VLE) known as Minerva is a content platform for curating your module materials, managing electronic grading processes and interactivity, and it provides the supported, common interface required by the University's Blended Learning Strategy.

-You can use the VLE to present students with a wide range of online and electronic resources, knowledge, interactions and activities:
+You can use Minerva to present students with a wide range of online and electronic resources, knowledge, interactions and activities:

 - Common documents like PDF, Microsoft and Open Office formats.